AntonioJBT/teaching_ICL/README.rst

 Teaching at ICL
 ################

-Repository for the molecular and genetic epidemiology module data analysis practicals
+Repository for the data analysis practicals (QTL) for the molecular and genetic epidemiology module.